 A multitude of studies demonstrate that stress brought on by physical or psychological factors may be a direct cause of an imbalance of the microbiota-brain-gut axis.
 This supports the idea that probiotic supplementation or consumption plays a role in improving mental wellness (3).

 Most probiotics are found in fermented foods, although not all fermented foods contain these beneficial bacteria.
 Examples of these probiotic containing fermented foods include yogurt, sauerkraut, kefir, pickles, miso, kombucha, tempeh, kimchi, and various cheeses.

 When looking to improve specific symptoms or achieve a specific result, probiotic supplementation is more targeted and individualized to each person’s needs.
 Probiotic supplementation comes in various forms, including powders, capsules, tablets, liquids and sachets.

 Probiotics, generally recognized as safe, provide greater benefits than risks in most individuals.
 People with severely compromised immune systems should not take a probiotic without first seeking medical advice, as probiotics may lead to more serious complications.

 Most individuals tolerate probiotics without experiencing side effects.
 If you tend to have a sensitive stomach, start your probiotic regimen slowly and increase to the full dose as tolerated.
-A probiotic with 10 Colony Forming Units (CFU) or less will be easily tolerated when first starting on a probiotic.
+A probiotic with 10 Colony Forming Units (CFU) or less will be easy to tolerate when first starting on a probiotic supplement (4).